thunder-project/thunder/python/doc/contributing.rst

 To avoid confusion, if you had previously installed the release version of Thunder using ``pip install thunder-python``, we recommend uninstalling it first using ``pip uninstall thunder-python`` before performing the steps above.

 Using an IDE for development is highly recommended, many of us use `PyCharm <http://www.jetbrains.com/pycharm/>`_ for Python and `IntelliJ <http://www.jetbrains.com/idea/>`_ for Scala.
-If you are new to contributing to open source software, here's an `article <https://gun.io/blog/how-to-github-fork-branch-and-pull-request/>`_ on how to send a pull request to a project, and also check out the `gitgoing <https://github.com/CodeNeuro/gitgoing>`_ tutorial.
+If you are new to contributing to open source software, here's an `article <https://gun.io/blog/how-to-github-fork-branch-and-pull-request/>`_ on how to create a pull request, and also check out the `gitgoing <https://github.com/CodeNeuro/gitgoing>`_ tutorial.

 Running the tests
 ~~~~~~~~~~~~~~~~~